cylc/cylc-doc/src/user-guide/running-workflows/scheduler-log-files.rst

 Cylc Message
 ^^^^^^^^^^^^

-The Scheduler Log also records messages sent by ``cylc message`` allowing users to add custom messages to this log.
+The Scheduler Log also records messages sent by ``cylc message`` allowing you to add custom messages to this log.

 For example, if your task contained the following code: